Aldenham Works: 1930s Origins

 The London Transport site at Elstree had originally been bought for the Northern line extension to Bushey Heath, as part of the 1930s New Works Programme.
 Construction of the railway extension was underway and the tube depot was partially complete at the outbreak of World War II.
 The railway works were stopped and the site was modified for use as an aircraft factory, producing Handley Page Halifax bombers as part of the London Aircraft Production consortium, together with Handley Page, Duple, Park Royal and London Transport.
 After the war, the construction of the railway extension was not restarted and the plan was finally dropped in September 1949.

 With the wartime bus fleet worn out and the existing Chiswick Works struggling to cope, it was decided to redevelop the site for bus overhaul, specifically body and chassis structures, with Chiswick continuing to specialise in the running units (engines, gearboxes, etc.).
 Construction of the new facility began in 1952.
-The existing buildings were extended and converted into a bus overhaul works over a 53.3 acre site, with its own staff canteen, social club and office blocks as well as the famous main building, test circuit and tilt test shed where London buses were subjected to being tilted on an inverter to assess stability.
+The existing buildings were extended and converted into a bus overhaul works over a 21.56 ha site, with its own staff canteen, social club and office blocks as well as the famous main building, test circuit and tilt test shed where London buses were subjected to being tilted on an inverter to assess stability.
 The site also had a power station on site to provide power for the works.